Parrotfish in paradise

 Rusty Parrotfish

-© All images in this article are copyright Wildlife Photos Online, a brand name of Anim8design Ltd.
+© All images in this article are copyright Animal Pictures, a brand name of Anim8design Ltd.

 Copyright © 2000 - Anim8design Ltd. All Rights Reserved.
 Registered in England and Wales Company no. 5845775.